aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides.mathtext/mathdelimiterfactory/createmathdelimiter/_index.md

 ---
 title: CreateMathDelimiter
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Create a math delimiter by applying to the element
 type: docs
 weight: 20
 url: /net/aspose.slides.mathtext/mathdelimiterfactory/createmathdelimiter/
 ---
-## MathDelimiterFactory.CreateMathDelimiter method (1 of 2)
+## CreateMathDelimiter(IMathElement) {#createmathdelimiter}

 Create a math delimiter by applying to the element